crazyboi6565-tech/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: "Welcome to The Viking Hotel - Your comfort stay in the heart of Delhi"
-        btitle: "Located just 5 minutes from New Delhi Railway Station and Connaught Place, The Viking Hotel offers exceptional hospitality, clean and comfortable rooms, and warm service in the vibrant Paharganj area.
+        subtibtitle: "Located just 5 minutes from New Delhi Railway Station and Connaught Place, The Viking Hotel offers exceptional hospitality, clean and comfortable rooms, and warm service in the vibrant Paharganj area.
 Rated 8.6/10 - Excellent by our guests."
       self:
         height: auto
         width: wide